-1. a technique used in dental restorations to prevent the dental pulp a) apex, n from necrosis, after being exposed, or nearly exposed during a cavity preparation; 2. become sound or healthy again; b) escape, v 3. have a similar appearance to or qualities in common with c) flap, n (someone or something); look or seem like; 4. a small part of something that remains when the rest of it has been d) heal, v removed or broken off; 5. make stitches to join together the open parts of a wound, e) perforation, n especially the one made after a patient has been operated on; 6. the top or highest part of something, especially the one forming f) pulp capping a point; 7. continue to live or exist; g) retrograde, adj 8. (of a substance) get out of smth; expand; leak from a container; h) resemble, v 9. a hole made by boring or piercing which passes through or into i) stump, n something; 10. directed or moving backwards; j) survive, v 11. a thin, flat piece of tissue which is attached on one side only and k) suture, v covers an opening or hangs down from something;
+1. from necrosis, after being exposed, or nearly exposed during a) apex, n a cavity preparation; 2. become sound or healthy again; b) escape, v 3. have a similar appearance to or qualities in common with (someone or something); look or seem like; c) flap, n 4. a small part of something that remains when the rest of it has been removed or broken off; d) heal, v 5. make stitches to join together the open parts of a wound, especially the one made after a patient has been operated on; e) perforation, n 6. the top or highest part of something, especially the one forming a point; f) pulp capping 7. continue to live or exist; g) retrograde, adj 8. (of a substance) get out of smth; expand; leak from a container; h) resemble, v 9. a hole made by buring or piercing which passes through or into something; i) stump, n 10. directed or moving backwards; j) survive, v 11. a thin, flat piece of tissue which is attached to one side only and covers an opening or hangs down from something; k) suture, v